 Does My Business (or Nonprofit) Need a CRM?

-These days it’s becoming more and more challenging to engage your customers in a meaningful way and manage those relationships so that you’re delivery valuable, relevant content to them about your products and services.
+These days it’s becoming more and more challenging to engage your customers in a meaningful way and manage those relationships so that you’re delivering valuable, relevant content to them about your products and services.
 Thankfully, such a system exists in the form of a CRM – a customer relationship manager.
 Essentially, it does what it says – it manages the relationships between you and your customers.
 And, if you have hundreds or thousands of customers, this can be quite a task with the aid of a customer relationship manager.
 But, what if you don’t have thousands of customers?
 Does your business need a CRM?

 What is a CRM?